HarshitaGoru/banking-database-sql-project/README.md

 - Data insertion using SQL
 - Querying banking data using SELECT statements

-## Technologies Used
-- SQL
-- Relational Database Concepts

-## Author
-Harshita

-## Problem Statement
-Banks handle large volumes of structured data such as customer information, account details, transactions, loans, and employee records.
-Managing this data efficiently requires a well-designed relational database.

-This project demonstrates the design and implementation of a banking database system using SQL.
-It models banking operations and performs queries to retrieve useful insights from the stored data.

 ## Example Queries Implemented
 The project includes several SQL queries such as: